thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 The value of accelerating this feedback resides in failing fast.
 Problems are spotted really early, within minutes.
 We achieve this when committing frequently, multiple times a day, regardless of code complexity or team size.
 But it requires we work very hard to keep getting fast feedback.
 This means if the build is too slow, we need to speed up the build; if tests are too slow, we need to write better and more concise tests; if hardware is too slow, we need to buy faster hardware; if the codebase is too coupled, disabling us to write concise tests, we need to decouple the codebase.

+## It sacrifices collaboration

+Collaboration is sacrificed because everyone is focussed on the changes happening in their isolated branch.

+Working on mainline forces communication.

 ## It hinders integration of features

 If we are implementing multiple features at the same time in parallel,